 A Simple Trick for Success with One-Pagers.
 Move Over Debate, It’s Time to Deliberate.
 Do you find yourself shying away from political dialogue or even avoiding it at all costs these days?

 If so, you’re not alone.
 In fact, 53% of Americans say talking about politics with people they disagree with is “generally stressful and frustrating” (Pew Research Center, 2018).
-And it can feel even more risky to integrate discussions about controversial topics into our classrooms.
 Four Research-Based Strategies Every Teacher Should be Using.
 17 Ideas to Help Combat Learned Helplessness.
 By Sarah Tantillo Recently I’ve been thinking about the ways in which we either inculcate or prevent learned helplessness in students.

 Some teaching practices help strengthen students’ self-efficacy, motivation and confidence, while others have the opposite effect.
-And the irony is that teachers might not even realize they are doing things that create this opposite effect.
 Kick the IDK Bucket: How to Rid Your Classroom of "I Don't Know" Authentic literacy - writing for a real audience.
 Imagine walking into your class and saying: ‘Today, you're going to write a letter ... but you're not going to send it, you'll be doing it in your school book.’